How to Call China from the United States?

 How to Call China from the US?

-To call from the US to China, enter the USA exit code (011), China country code (86), and the area code of a specific region or city, followed by the phone number.
+To call from the US to China, enter the USA exit code (011), China country code (86), and the area code or mobile prefix, followed by the subscriber number.

-How to Call China from the US on Landline?
+How to Call a Chinese Landline Number from the US?

 To call a landline in China, dial the US exit code, China country code, area code, and local landline number.

-How to Call China from the US on Mobile?
+How to Call a Chinese Mobile Number from the US?

-To call a Chinese cell phone from the US, dial the US exit code, China country code, mobile prefix, and subscriber number.
+To call a Chinese cell phone from the US, dial the US exit code, the Chinese country code, and the subscriber's cell phone number.

-How to Call China from the United States on a Toll-free Number?
+How to Call a Toll-Free Number in China from the United States?

-To call a China toll-free number from the US, dial the US exit code, the China international access code, the toll-free prefix, and the local number.
+To call a China toll-free number from the US, dial the US exit code, the China country code, the toll-free prefix, and the local number.

 Get an Affordable Virtual Number for Easy International Calling